OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 - 3DES for Symmetric encryption with EDE_CBC mode
 - SHA Hash algorithm for integrity

-Note that in TLSv1.3 the KeyExchangeAlgorithm is not part of the cipher suite, instead it is determined during the TLS handshake.
+Note that in TLSv1.3 the Key Exchange Algorithm is not part of the cipher suite, instead it is determined during the TLS handshake.

 In the following listing, we’ll present the different algorithms of each part of the cipher suite.

-Protocols:
+**Protocols:**

 - `SSLv1`
 - `SSLv2` - [RFC 6176](https://tools.ietf.org/html/rfc6176 "RFC 6176")